Sandyford Luas stop: Railway station (1854–1958)

-The Harcourt Street railway line was and opened by the Dublin and Wicklow Railway in 1854, running from a temporary terminus at Harcourt Road near the city centre to Bray with Stillorgan was originally one of four intermediate stops on the line.
-The station was located on Brewery road, which the line crossed on a bridge.
+The Harcourt Street railway line was opened by the Dublin and Wicklow Railway in 1854, running from a temporary terminus at Harcourt Road near the city centre to Bray.
+Stillorgan was originally one of four intermediate stops on the line along with Dundrum, Carrickmines and Shankill.
+The station was located on Brewery road, which the line crossed under a road bridge.
 There was a station building on the down platform (for trains towards Bray), and a small waiting room on the up platform.
 Passenger access between the platforms was via an iron footbridge.
 There was also a signal box a short distance up the line.

 Closure (1959-2004)

-The Harcourt Street line had declined in use throughout the early 20th century and was closed by CIÉ at the end of 1958.
+The Harcourt Street line had declined in use throughout the early 20th century and was becoming rundown in the 1940s and 50s.
+Stillorgan did not see much traffic in the 50s, largely due to it being over a mile from Stillorgan village.
+As a result of the decrease in traffic, the station was reduced to a halt under Foxrock in December 1951.
+After the line continued to dwindle in use, it was closed by CIÉ at the end of 1958, much to the objection of the community.
 The tracks were lifted soon after and all stations on the route were auctioned off.
 Stillorgan station building became a private residence.
 The platforms and bridges were later demolished and the signal box fell into disuse.